 The best way to deal with this kind of tantrum, is to ignore it, stay strong, and think of England.
 Or your end goal, whichever one inspires you more.
 Whatever you do, do not give her that lolly and do not tell her she doesn’t have to do whatever you asked her to do.
 Hold firm!
 Imagine you are a penguin staking out an egg against the elements in Antarctica!

 Do not try to distract him with anything loud, or shiny, or sweet.
 Do make sure she can’t hurt herself and keep her safe while she’s flailing around.
 The only time he gets the biscuit, or the lolly that he’s asking for, is after he’s done whatever it is you asked him to do.

 One side note here.
 If your little one is throwing a massive tantrum every time you are asking her to do a particular thing, you should note what the situation is.
 Are you asking for too much?
 Is it too hard?
 Has she forgotten how to do it and needs to be taught again?
-Remember to keep your demands very simple at the start and to never assume that he can understand it.
+Remember to keep your demands very simple at the start.
 Grow your demands very gradually and the tantrums should be kept down.
-And maintaining things they already know is just as important as learning new things, especially in the area of ‘language’.

 If you are having one of those days where you barely have the energy to get into your pyjamas and have a shower, and catch yourself wishing you could put your little one to bed at 3pm, then don’t even try this.
 Try to avoid any situation where you are going to come up against resistance.
 Decide immediately – he will be allowed to watch TV for a long time this afternoon, or I will not make her eat her greens today.